getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 /usr/share/ypkg/yupdate.py 1.0 https://example.com/example-1.0.tar.xz
 ```

-## The legacy `MAINTAINERS.md` file
+## The `MAINTAINERS.md` File

-Solus packages used to use a file called `MAINTAINERS.md` to track maintainership.
-We now use the `.config/solus/packager` file for this.

-If you see the `MAINTAINERS.md` file in the package you're updating, it should be deleted.
+There must be a file called `MAINTAINERS.md` using the template in [Maintainership](procedures/maintainership.md).
+Add it if it does not already exist.
+It should name the current maintainer(s) of the package.

 ## Building the package